SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 If a patient develops signs of anaphylaxis or other serious hypersensitivity, spesolimab treatment should be discontinued immediately and appropriate treatment should be initiated (see section 4.3).

-If a patient develops mild or moderate hypersensitivity during the infusion, treatment should be stopped and appropriate medical therapy should be considered (e.g., systemic anti-histamines and/or corticosteroids).
+If a patient develops mild or moderate hypersensitivity during an intravenous infusion or other infusion-related reactions, treatment should be stopped and appropriate medical therapy should be considered (e.g., systemic anti-histamines and/or corticosteroids).
 Upon resolution of the reaction, the infusion may be restarted at a slower infusion rate with gradual increase to complete the infusion (see section 4.2).

 Use in patients with an immediate, life-threatening GPP flare